 This show has a strong premise, and I enjoy Brendan Scannell’s performance, but everything else about it hits a false note.
 Like Egg Woke, the online publication in Special, Bonding’s “wokeness” is merely performative.
 It desperately wants me to believe that getting in front of a classroom in a dominatrix outfit is empowering, but it needed to put more work into creating a believable story, rather than try so hard to pay lip service to progressive sexual politics.
 Maybe a half hour is necessary to give them more time to fully develop the creepy professor storyline or show a different side to Tiff’s clients, but I think it’ll take more than an extra 15 minutes to make this show as exciting as it thinks it is.

-Cake Rating: To make up for the I spent binging this show, I’m going to binge a giant chocolate cake faster than a BBW, and you’re not going to shame me or laugh at me about it, Netflix!
+Cake Rating: To make up for the time I spent binging this show, I’m going to binge a giant chocolate cake faster than a BBW, and you’re not going to shame me or laugh at me about it, Netflix!

 I Think You Should Leave